 Read more: How much does Apple TV Plus cost?

-Apple TV Plus for free
+How to get Apple TV Plus for free:

 - Seven-day free trial

-- One year for free
+- Three months for free

 - Free with Apple Music for students